hyurl/alar/README.md

 App.watch();
 ```

-In other files, just define and export a `default` class, and merge the type to
+In other files, just define and export a default class (Alar only supports the
-the namespace `app`, so that another file can access it directly via namespace.
+`default class` exported), and merge the type to the namespace `app`, so that
+another file can access it directly via namespace.

 ```typescript
 // src/bootstrap.ts